mweires/gioco/README.md

-**Note**: This gem is used on privates projects.
+**Note**: This gem is being used on privates projects.
 A handful of variables have been and will be renamed.
 All credit goes to Mr. Moura.

 ![Alt text](http://giocoapp.github.io/gioco/assets/images/logo.png "A gamification gem for Ruby on Rails applications")